bodiem13/Relo/README.txt

 DESCRIPTION
 ------------

 Welcome to Relo: Relocation made Easy!
 Relo incorporates a clustering-based approach to find the best neighborhoods to live.
-While utilizing census and amenities data, Relo is able to give people the confidence to relocate to a location they are sure to enjoy.
+While utilizing Census and amenities data, Relo is able to give people the confidence to relocate to a location they are sure to enjoy.

 APP DIRECTORY